renewrr/JsonParser/readme.md

 Better UI : Currenty the UI consist of one textarea, three labels with one button.

+# Real problems to be solved

-Scientific notation and Negative number is not properly supported.
+Scientific notation is not properly supported.

+"\" is not properly supported